Author

 6. Creating A Disaster Recovery Plan

-A disaster recovery plan (DRP) entails a thorough strategy and a series of protocols designed to recuperate and reinstate IT systems and data during a disruptive event or catastrophe.
 The primary aim is to reduce interruptions, safeguard data authenticity, and facilitate the swift and effective resumption of vital business procedures.
 With a cloud-based disaster recovery plan, organizations harness the capabilities and offerings provided by cloud service providers to strengthen the durability of their IT infrastructure.
 It has the following components:

 • Data backup and replication